Anobium/Tiny104_USART/README.md

 Because of the TPI programmer that is required for programming ATTiny104 MCUs, you will have no choice (for now) but to use Atmel Studio on Windows to program this MCU.
-On Windows, I highly recommend you use RealTerm as your terminal program.
+On Windows, I highly recommend you use Terminal as your terminal program.
 It offers significantly more granular functionality than basic serial terminals.
-Programmers will love it.

-RealTerm's "Send" tab can send byte strings (enter the hex value in the form field and click "Send Numbers").
+Termial can "Send" tab can send bytes (enter the decimal form in the --Transmit -- form field and click "Send").
 If you're not on Windows, find a terminal program that allows sending bytes.
-Moserial on Linux seems to work, as do others I assume.

 The output pins used here are PA0 - PA7, mapped to bits 0 - 7 in the byte
 you'll be sending to the MCU.
 5V logic is used here, so don't plug in 3.3V